Home » Parent PLUS Loans

 Do Parent PLUS Loans count towards PSLF?

 In general, payments made on Parent PLUS Loans don’t count toward PSLF.
-However, under the one-time IDR account adjustment some previous payments that weren’t counted might now be included.
+However, under the one-time IDR account adjustment some previous payments that weren’t counted might have been included.
+This limited opportunity is now expired.

 Are Parent PLUS Loans eligible for temporary expanded PSLF?